 - And when they had mocked Him, they stripped the purple robe off of Him and clothed Him in His [own] clothes.
 And they lead Him out so they might crucify Him.

-- And they compel a man passing by – Simon of Cyrene (the father of Alexander and Rufus) – who was coming from the country, so that he carried His cross.
+- And they compel a man coming from the country and passing by – Simon of Cyrene, the father of Alexander and Rufus – so that he would carry His cross.